onap/integration/docs/docs_vFW_CNF_CDS.rst

 SO requires for instantiation name of the profile in the parameter: *k8s-rb-profile-name*.
 The *component-k8s-profile-upload* that stands behind the profile uploading mechanism has input parameters that can be passed directly (checked in the first order) or can be taken from the *resource-assignment-map* parameter which can be a result of associated *component-resource-resolution* result, like in our case their values are resolved on vf-module level resource assignment.
 The *component-k8s-profile-upload* inputs are following:

-- k8s-rb-definition-name - the name under which RB definition was created - **VF Module Model Invariant ID** in ONAP
+- k8s-rb-definition-name [string] - (mandatory) the name under which RB definition was created - **VF Module Model Invariant ID** in ONAP
-- k8s-rb-definition-version - the version of created RB definition name - **VF Module Model Customization ID**  in ONAP
+- k8s-rb-definition-version [string] - (mandatory) the version of created RB definition name - **VF Module Model Customization ID**  in ONAP
-- k8s-rb-profile-name - (mandatory) the name of the profile under which it will be created in k8s plugin.
+- k8s-rb-profile-name [string] - (mandatory) the name of the profile under which it will be created in k8s plugin.
 Other parameters are required only when profile must be uploaded because it does not exist yet
-- k8s-rb-profile-source - the source of profile content - name of the artifact of the profile.
+- k8s-rb-profile-source [string] - the source of profile content - name of the artifact of the profile.
 If missing *k8s-rb-profile-name* is treated as a source
-- k8s-rb-profile-namespace - the k8s namespace name associated with profile being created
+- k8s-rb-profile-namespace [string] - (mandatory) the k8s namespace name associated with profile being created
-- k8s-rb-profile-kubernetes-version - the version of the cluster on which application will be deployed - it may impact the helm templating process like selection of the api versions for resources.
+- k8s-rb-profile-kubernetes-version [string] - the version of the cluster on which application will be deployed - it may impact the helm templating process like selection of the api versions for resources so it should match the version of k8s cluster in which resources are bing deployed.
+- k8s-rb-profile-labels [json] - the extra labels (label-name: label-value) to add for each k8s resource created for CNF in the k8s cluster (since Jakarta release).
+- k8s-rb-profile-extra-types [list<json>] - the list of extra k8s types that should be returned by StatusAPI.
+It may be usefull when k8s resources associated with CNF instance are created outside of the helm package (i.e. by k8s operator) but should be treated like resources of CNF.
+To make it hapens such resources should have the instance label *k8splugin.io/rb-instance-id* what may be assured by such tools like *kyverno*.
+Each extra type json object needs *Group*, *Version* and *Kind* attributes. (since Jakarta release).
-- resource-assignment-map - result of the associated resource assignment step - it may deliver values of inputs if they are not specified directly
+- resource-assignment-map [json] - result of the associated resource assignment step - it may deliver values of inputs if they are not specified directly
-- artifact-prefix-names - (mandatory) the list of artifact prefixes like for resource-assigment step in the resource-assigment workflow or its subset
+- artifact-prefix-names [list<string>] - (mandatory) the list of artifact prefixes like for resource-assigment step in the resource-assigment workflow or its subset

 In the SO request user can pass parameter of name *k8s-rb-profile-name* which in our case may have value: *vfw-cnf-cds-base-profile*, *vfw-cnf-cds-vpkg-profile* or *default*.
 The *default* profile does not contain any content inside and allows instantiation of CNF without the need to define and upload any additional profiles. *vfw-cnf-cds-vpkg-profile* has been prepared to test instantiation of the second modified vFW CNF instance.

 K8splugin allows to specify override parameters (similar to --set behavior of helm client) to instantiated resource bundles.
 This allows for providing dynamic parameters to instantiated resources without the need to create new profiles for this purpose.
 This mechanism should be used with *default* profile but may be used also with any custom profile.

 The overall flow of helm overrides parameters processing is visible on following figure.
 When *rb definition* (helm package) is being instantiated for specified *rb profile* K8splugin combines override values from the helm package, *rb profile* and from the instantiation request - in the respective order.
-It means that the value from the instantiation request (SO request input or CDS resource assignement result) has a precedence over the value from the *rb profile* and value from the *rb profile* has a precedence over the helm package default override value.
+It means that the value from the instantiation request (SO request input or CDS resource assignment result) has a precedence over the value from the *rb profile* and value from the *rb profile* has a precedence over the helm package default override value.
 Similarly, profile can contain resource files that may extend or ammend the existing files for the original helm package content.

 .. figure:: files/vFW_CNF_CDS/helm-overrides.png
    :align: center